ScottLogic/practitioners-guides/_pages/technical-presentations.md

 Regardless of the setting, you’ll likely be presenting to a group with quite mixed abilities.
 Don’t try to immediately impress the experts in the room, instead try to create a presentation that takes everyone on a journey.
 Try to make sure that everyone stays engaged and follows along.
 I’d much rather re-iterate the basics, even if the experts have heard it all before, than jump in at the deep end.
 The risk here is that some of your audience will be lost immediately.

 Also avoid acronyms.
 Not everybody in the audience will know what the letters stand for.
-Using an acronym can be the difference between a person following and enjoying your talk verse losing interest within the first few minutes.
+Using an acronym can be the difference between a person following and enjoying your talk versus losing interest within the first few minutes.

 ### And you don’t need to be an expert either